fwupd/fwupd/plugins/nordic-hid/README.md

 Explicitly set the expected bootloader type: "B0" or "MCUBOOT" This quirk must be set for devices without support of `bootloader variant` DFU option.

+### NordicHidGeneration

+Explicitly set the expected generation.
+Only the `default` generation can be set by the quirk file.
+Other values can only be provided by device.
+This quirk must be set for devices that do not support the `devinfo` DFU option.

 ## Update Behavior